 The bottom line is that no two women are the same.
 While your ex may have been totally chill during her period, your current girlfriend may be really irritable.
 Being aware of this and avoiding comparisons is key.
 Don’t bring up how your sister or your ex acted.
 Let your love know that while you can’t even imagine how it feels to have hormones constantly changing, you are there for her and want to support her in any way you can.

-This brings us to the ever important topic of how exactly you can help ease her period pains and become Boyfriend of the Year.
+This brings us to the ever-important topic of how exactly you can help ease her period pains and become Partner of the Year.
 The truth is that there’s no one way to do this.
 What works for some women may be the exact opposite of what your lady needs.
 Your best bet is to simply ask her, “How can I help?”
 Make sure she knows that you mean it and be open to her answers.

 Here are some ideas to get your creativity flowing:

 - Be patient!
 Don’t blame her irritability on her period, but try to understand where she’s coming from.

 - Bring her the food she craves.
 Whether it’s ice cream she’s after or she’s one of the rare women who crave a green juice, just go and get it.
 She’ll appreciate it forever (or at least until next month).